ARTICLE I. MEMBERSHIP

 ARTICLE IV.
 POLITY AND RELATIONSHIP

 Jesus Christ is the head of the church; the true source of all that the church is and does, and His glory is to be the objective of every act, function, and motive of the body, both individually and corporately.
-The government of this church is vested in the body of believers who compose its membership and leadership.
-Persons meeting the membership requirements shall constitute the membership.
-All internal groups created and empowered by the church shall exist to further the purpose of the church.
-They will be accountable to the church.
+It is before Him that all other leadership must bow.
+He communicates his will for the church through His word, the Bible.
+He gives additional guidance by means of the specific leading of the Holy Spirit who indwells the heart of each believer.
+He calls forth elders in accordance with Acts 14:23 for the church to whom He gives responsibility for the oversight of the church body and the shepherding of its members.
+Persons meeting the membership requirements and making a written request for membership shall constitute the membership.
 As an autonomous local church, this church is not subject to the control of any ecclesiastical body.
-However, it relates to and cooperates with the Wichita, Archer, Clay Baptist Association, the Baptist General Convention of Texas, and other entities of like faith in sharing the Gospel with the whole world.

 ARTICLE V. ORDINANCES

-A church is understood to be a fellowship of baptized believers brought together to carry out the work of Jesus Christ.
-A baptized believer is one who has been scripturally baptized and understands baptism to be a symbol of the salvation which has already been accepted in their life by the grace of God through faith in Jesus Christ.
-The Montague County Cowboy Church practices baptism by immersion.
+A baptized believer is one who has been scripturally immersed and understands baptism to be a symbol of the salvation which has already been accepted in their life by the grace of God through repentance of sin and faith in Jesus Christ.

 ARTICLE VI.
 AMENDMENTS